 The follow-up CiPA Myocyte Phase II validation study expanded its predecessor's scope to test 28 drugs from low, intermediate, and high torsades de pointes (TdP) risk categories at 11 sites around the globe.
 In this study the CiPA team demonstrated the utility of hiPSC-CMs to detect drug-induced arrhythmogenic effects.
 We are proud that the Maestro MEA system played a pivotal role in the study.
 More importantly, we are thankful for all the Maestro MEA users at big pharma for making us look great.

 The Maestro Pro and Edge’s local extracellular action potential (LEAP) assay noninvasively measures cardiac action potential morphology and easily detects early afterdepolarizations (EADs).
 Now more subtle alterations to action potential morphology like triangulation can be quantified.
 Action potential morphology changes measured with LEAP are consistent with previous reports of labor-intensive traditional methods like manual patch clamp.

 (B) E-4031 first prolonged repolarization and then generated repolarization irregularities.
-(C) Nifedipine shortened the duration of the LEAP signal in a dose-dependent manner.
-(D) Terodiline induced triangulation at higher concentrations, consistent with patch clamp results
+(C) Duration of the LEAP signal was shortened in a dose-dependent manner.
+(D) Triangulation was induced at higher concentrations, consistent with patch clamp results

 Measure changes in propagation patterns and conduction velocity in response to pharmacological compounds